-Course Outcomes Course Outcomes r CO-1 Remember the usage of grammatical tenses in constructing sentences.
-K1 CO-2 Apply the grammar rules and vocabulary to produce grammatically correct sentences.
-K2 CO-3 Appreciate the French culture and civilization.
-K3 CO-4 Demonstrate knowledge of various expressions used to express opinions, emotions, cause, effect, purpose, and hypothesis in French K4 CO-5 Evaluate and summarize with thorough understanding the given texts.
-K5
+Course Outcomes

+Course Course On completion of this course, students will be

+Outcomes able to Level

+CO-1 Remember the usage of grammatical tenses in K1

+0-1 constructing sentences.

+Apply the grammar rules and vocabulary to K2

+CO-2 produce grammatically correct sentences.

+Appreciate the French culture and civilization.
+K3

+CO-3

+CO-4 Demonstrate knowledge of various K4

+expressions used to express opinions,

+emotions, cause, effect, purpose, and

+hypothesis in French

+CO-5 Evaluate and summarize with thorough K5

+understanding the given texts.